FME Version

 7. View the Jobs in FME Flow

 In FME Flow, navigate to the Jobs > Completed page.
 Find our last submitted job by the workspace name and time of submission.
-Keep in mind that the Username and Ran By columns will be populated by the user that created the token used with the Webhook URL, regardless of the application that submitted it.
+Keep in mind that the Username and Ran By columns will be populated by the user who created the token used with the Webhook URL, regardless of the application that was submitted.

 Select the job to review the log.
 Expand REQUEST DATA to find the parameters.

 Congratulations!
-You’ve now ran a job, using multiple parameters, via Webhook URL.
+You’ve now run a job using multiple parameters via Webhook URL.

 Part 3: Webhook URLs and the Data Download Service